syukranDev/Student-Database-Viewer-V1.0-/README.md

-# Simple Student database by using .NEt -
+# Simple Student database by using VS Basic

+Goofing around making simple database for student database using VS Basic.
+The GUI shows information of particular student such as `first name`, `last name` and others.